 Once you’ve picked your lucky astronaut, you should compose your letter.
-Offspring suggests coming up with a specific question to help ensure that you will get a real response, like the amazing two-page letter one four-year-old received after her dad helped her write a letter to NASA scientist Dr. David Williams with a question about a probe headed to Jupiter’s moons.
+The best bet is to ask a specific question that an astronaut can answer.
+(Check out this amazing two-page letter one four-year-old received after her dad helped her write a letter to NASA scientist Dr. David Williams with a question about a probe headed to Jupiter’s moons.)

 You can also make a request for an autographed photo from current astronauts who are in training or are assigned to an upcoming flight.
 Any mail and photo requests can be sent to:

 Houston, TX 77058